 It’s a business model that was previously unimaginable for Posts – though the industry is now getting a helping hand from technology.
-Self-service kiosks, consumer apps and Pick-Up/Drop-Off (PUDO) locations are enabling Posts to deliver 24/7 customer convenience.
+Self-Service Kiosks, Mobile Point-Of-Service (POS) and Pick-Up/Drop-Off (PUDO) locations are enabling Posts to deliver 24/7 customer convenience.

 24/7 Posts are Increasingly Valuable

 Traditional services don’t always fit our busy schedules.
 It’s one reason why customers are willing to pay so much for food delivery services.
 Business models that thrive on delivering meal kits, groceries or take-out are yielding a premium that can reach upwards of 25 percent just for the convenience being provided, according to Lux Research.